Need top-choice, sure-bet, best-pick, easy-to-grow bean varieties?

 Best Bet Lima Beans:

 • Fordhook 242 Bush.
 70-85 days.
 AAS.
 Nutty flavor.
-Short, fat-thick greenish-white pods 3½ to 4 inches long and 1 inch wide with 3 to 5 large seeds.
+Short, fat-thick greenish-white pods 3½ to 4 inches long and are 1 inch wide with 3 to 5 large seeds.
 Very productive; easy to shell.
-Grows good in north and near the ocean.
+Grows well in the north and near the ocean.

 • Baby Fordhook Bush.
 75-75 days.
 Butterbean type.
 Delicate flavor, and tender; best cooked with ham.
 Small 2¾ inch pods are slightly curved; each contains 3 to 4 bright-green “baby” seeds.
 Bush stands 14 to 16 inches tall.